-For people with the rare parasomia REM Behavior Disorder (RBD), muscle atonia does not occur.
+For people with the rare parasomnia REM behavior disorder (RBD), muscle atonia does not occur.
 These people move their bodies during REM sleep.
 At their worst, these behaviors can be violent or injurious to the sleeper and may disrupt sleep continuity.
 This playing out - called Dream Enactment Behavior - is experienced by most people diagnosed with RBD and is a primary reason for diagnosis.
 Occasionally people are diagnosed only on the basis of polysomnography results.
-Dream enactment behavior also happens in people without RBD (for instance, sleepwalkers), so a polysomnography is considered essential to a diagnosis of RBD.

-People typically do not remember RBD episodes.
-Approximately 25% of RBD patients are observed sleep talking, yelling, and excessive limb twitching and jerking during sleep.
+External observers see RBD patients talking, yelling, and twitching and jerking their limbs during sleep.
 Some patients have a vivid memory of dream content, and the interesting thing about these dreams is that the memory of them remains.
 While most dreamers can recall details immediately upon awakening but forget dreams quickly, the dreams remembered from REM behavior disorder episodes can be recalled weeks or months later.

 Studies have found that in half of RBD patients the condition has no discernable underlying cause, while half have a neurological condition that may be related to the RBD.
 RBD can be one of the first symptoms of childhood narcolepsy.

-One of the most potential dangerous parasomnias, RBD can be idiopathic (no known cause) or it can be a symptom or secondary disorder to a neurodegenerative disorder.
-Some experts feel there is no such thing as idopathic RBD, and if a patient has this parasomnia, it indicates another problem in the brain, even if it hasn't been found yet.
-However, if this is true, it can appears that decades can pass between the first expisodes of RBD and full blown neurological diseases.
+One of the most potentially dangerous parasomnias, RBD can be idiopathic (no known cause) or it can be a symptom or secondary disorder to a neurodegenerative disorder.
+Some experts feel there is no such thing as idiopathic RBD, and if a patient has this parasomnia, it indicates another problem in the brain, even if that problem hasn't been found yet.
+However, if this is true, it can appears that decades can pass between the first episodes of RBD and full blown neurological diseases.

 Some scientific evidence suggests the antidepressant SSRI drugs may aggravate RBD.
-They are known to effect REM sleep.
+They are known to affect REM sleep.
 But experts are not sure about the connection.